-"sslCipherSuites": array of configuration expression<strings>, optional

-Array of cipher suite names, used to restrict the cipher suites allowed when negotiating transport layer security for an HTTPS connection.
+"sslCipherSuites": array of configuration expression<strings>, optional Array of cipher suite names, used to restrict the cipher suites allowed when negotiating transport layer security for an HTTPS connection.

-For information about the available cipher suite names, see the documentation for the Java virtual machine (JVM) where you run IG.
-For Oracle Java, refer to the list of JSSE Cipher Suite Names $\Box$ .
+For information about the available cipher suite names, see the documentation for the Java Virtual Machine (JVM).
+For Oracle Java, see the list of JSSE Cipher Suite Names